wrenchpilot/gpscripts/README.md

 ## Security Considerations

-- Passwords are stored securely in macOS keychain.
+- Passwords are stored securely in macOS keychain
+- Configuration stored as JSON in separate keychain entry
-- No credentials stored in scripts
+- No credentials stored in scripts or log files
 - Minimal privilege requirements
 - Service management uses standard macOS tools
+- Portal URL and username are stored separately from password for better security isolation

 ## License